WebexCC-SA/AUS_LTRCCT-2000/docs/main/overview.md

 # Overview

+Building an AI agent is as easy as ordering flowers!
-We will begin with building an Autonomous Agent that will help the contact order flowers for their partner.
+We will begin with building a voice Autonomous Agent that will help the caller order flowers for their partner.
 It could be an anniversary or other occasions.
 The agent will also capture email address, shipping address, offer choices etc.
 We will get the agent to capture and store the booking in a database.
 We will then hook it up the voice flow and interact with it.
 We will also build Scripted AI Agent to do specific tasks like fetching status of the order.

-In this lab, we will: <br><br>
+Extra details: <br><br>
 <!-- **• Uncover Opportunities:** Analyze current datea to identify key themes, trends, and automation opportunities for improved service efficiency. <br><br>-->
  **• Integrate Intelligent AI Agents:** Utilize Cisco Autonomous and Scripted AI Agents to build dynamic, context-aware self-service flows that adapt to customer needs in real-time. <br><br>
 **• Seamless AI-to-Human Collaboration:** Experience smooth transitions from AI agents to human agents, ensuring continuous context and interaction summaries for effective issue resolution. <br><br>